hapax/hapax.github.io/assets/simple-physics.md

 \ell = \frac{k_B\mathcal{T}}{4\pi P r^2}.
 $$

-Here is the clever part.
-If our container is tall, we can't neglect the effects of gravity, and the main contribution to *pressure* will be gravity pulling down on a particle.
-In fact, we can consider the effects of gravity on a single particle.
-Since pressure is force over area, and a particle has a horizontal cross-section of around $A = \pi r^2$, we guess that
+Since the container is tall, the pressure profile $P$ can change with height.
+But if we leave the pollen grains alone for long enough, they will fall down and settle into *dynamic equilibrium* at the point where the pressure from the fluid balances the force of gravity.
+(We want the pollen grains to be light enough that this isn't the bottom of the container!)
+In other words, we guess that

 $$
 P = \frac{F}{A} = \frac{mg}{\pi r^2},